Extremal stability for configuration spaces: Stability phenomena

 \subsection{Vanishing and a loose end}

-If $H_{d-1}(M;\mathbb{Q})=0$, then the conclusion of Theorem \ref{thm:extremal stability} is that $H_{\nu_n-i}(B_n(M);\mathbb{Q})$ is eventually zero, i.e., the homology of the configuration spaces of $M$ has maximal radial slope strictly less than $d-1$.
+If $H_{d-1}(M;\mathbb{Q})=0$, then the conclusion of Theorem \ref{thm:extremal stability} is that $H_{\nu_n-i}(B_n(M);\mathbb{Q})=0$ for $n$ large, which is to say that every ray of slope $d-1$ eventually vanishes.
 In such a situation, the question of extremal stability should concern rays of smaller slope.
 For simplicity, we assume that $M$ is orientable.